paopp2/ereflect-learning-project/README.md

 ## Installation

 1. Run `npm install` to install the necessary dependencies.
-2. Set up `environment.prod.ts` and `environment.ts` with the following variables and your values: in `environment.prod.ts` and `environment.ts`
+2. Set up `environment.prod.ts` and `environment.ts` with the following variables and your values in `environment.prod.ts` and `environment.ts`

 ```